INTERNAL MIGRATION IN INDIA

 - Migrants are looked upon as ‘outsiders’ by the local administration, and their right to the city is denied because of political support for the ‘sons of the soil’ ideology.

-- Mass migration results into an increase in slum areas, compromising quality of infrastructure and life at the destination, which further translates into many other problems such as unhygienic conditions, crime, pollution, etc.
+- Mass migration results into an increase in slum area, which further translates into many other problems such as unhygienic conditions, crime, pollution, etc.

 POSITIVE IMPACT OF MIGRATION